Rose Island Lighthouse

 Local Boat Tours and Ferries

-Operates daily during the tourist season between Newport, Fort Adams, Rose Island, and Jamestown.
+Operates daily during the tourist season with stops between Ann Street Pier, Perrotti Park, Fort Adams, Rose Island, and Jamestown.
 Visitors and can be dropped off and picked up by the ferry.
-They offer daily direct service to Rose Island Lighthouse during the summer months.

 Jamestown, RI 02835